 Ned Newitt on Josiah Gimsom in LSS Newsletter, April 2008.

 President of Leicester Secular Society from 1889 until shortly before his death.
+Further details of his life are available in "The Who's Who of Radical Leicester".
 He wrote Random Recollections of the Leicester Secular Society 1932, which is now in the Wigston Records Office.
 There is an extract below in the section on Ernest Gimson, and others on our William Morris page.

 Ernest Gimson was influenced by the Arts and Crafts movement of William Morris and is still highly regarded as a furniture designer.